SungHoHong2/Leetcode-Experiment/medium/Game_of_Life/README.md

         # iterate the live cells
             # get the neighbors of current live cell
                 # increase the number of existing neighbors
-        # set up a return hashset
+        # set up the hashset that collects the future live cells
-        # iterate the counter hashmap
+        # iterate the neighbors of the live cell
-            # if the current cell is alive with 2 live neighbors or have 3 live neighbors
+            # if the cell is alive with 2 live neighbors or have 3 live neighbors
-                # add the index to the return hashset
+                # add the index of the live cell
-        # return the hashhset
+        # return the future live cells
         pass

     def gameOfLife(self, board: List[List[int]]) -> None:
-        """
-        Do not return anything, modify board in-place instead.
-        """
-        # set the variable of the row
-        # set the variable of the column
+        # set the length of the row and column
         # set up the hashset to store the indexes of the live cell
-        # iterate the board
-                # if the cell is alive
-                    # add to the hashset
         # return the alive cells after running the iteration function
-        # iterate the board
-                # update the live cells
+        # allow one row of the board in memory when updating the live cell
         pass
 ```